LFoster03/datafun-07-ml/README.md

 - In a Markdown cell at the top of the notebook, add: title, author, date and a clickable link to the GitHub project repository.
 - In a Python cell just after, add all import statements, organized following standard conventions.
 - Run the notebook and Git add / commit / push changes to GitHub.

+## Chart a Straight Line
+- Create a lambda for the preceding formula and use it to calculate the Celsius equivalents of the Fahrenheit temperatures 0–100 in 10-degree increments.
+- Then place the data in a DataFrame, then use its plot method to display the linear relationship between the Fahrenheit and Celsius temperatures.